denten-books/plain-text/0-intro.md

 Hayles, and Jerome McGann have urged literary scholars to re-evaluate textuality in its media-specific contexts [@drucker_digital_2001;
 @mcgann_radiant_2001; @hayles_print_2004].
 Their work reminds us that the flatness of digital text endures only in the guise of an illusion.
-Low-level, operational intuitions governing textuality---ideas about form, content, style, letter, and word---change profoundly as text shifts its confines from paper to pixel.
-A substantial gap separates the visible text from the source code that produces it.
+Low-level operational intuitions governing textuality---ideas about form, content, style, letter, and word---change profoundly as text shifts its confines from paper to pixel.
+A substantial gap separates the visible text from the medium where it is stored.
+In other words, pixels on a screen are literally removed from the magnetic trace on the hard drive.
+The two sites of textuality---the visible image and the archived inscription---do not come into direct contact.
 Forces of capital and control exploit that gap, obscuring the workings of the device.[^ln-capital]

-Changing material conditions of textual transmission push against familiar literary critical ideas.
-Easy digital reproduction of print weakens the material basis for authorship attribution, for example.
-That is not say that the author is dead.
-Authors continue to live and to collect royalties.[^ln-dead] The weakening of the authorship function merely makes certain ways of talking about things like "authorial intent" and "fidelity to the original" difficult to sustain.
-The emergence of writer collectives like Wikipedia and writing machines like spam bots further erodes ideas of authorial production based on individual human agency.
-It would be a mistake to believe that the trope of autopoiesis---literature that writes itself or discourse that speaks---could ever displace the myth of the author.[^ln-varela] A discipline of close attention to the atomic particulars of encoding, transmission, storage, and the decoding of text at the site if its application to the human condition ultimately reclaims a measure of subjective agency.
+Changing material conditions of textual transmission push against familiar ideas of literary criticism.
+For example, the easy reproduction of digital text weakens the material basis for the attribution of authorship.
+That is not say that the author is dead; authors continue to live and to collect royalties.[^ln-dead] The weakening of the authorship function merely makes certain ways of talking about things like "authorial intent" and "fidelity to the original" difficult to sustain.
+The emergence of community based writing initiatives like Wikipedia and automated narrative generating machines like spam bots further erode ideas of authorial production based on individual Autopoiesis---the idea of literature writing itself or discourse speaking itself---does not displace the idea of the author.[^ln-varela] A discipline of close attention to the minute particulars of encoding, transmission, storage, and the decoding of text ultimately reclaims a measure of agency.
 This may seem strange at first: to recover the subject in the physical minutiae of the textual--technological encounter.
 Yet the point of contact between human, text, and device is significant precisely because it is here that the subject seems to disappear into the machine and the machine appears in the guise of an artificially intelligent actor.

 Extant models of literary transmission assume movement through passive and immutable media.
-Paper offers the document of record, which, once archived, does not change its contents.
+Paper constitutes the document of record, which, once archived, does not change its contents.
 Analytic techniques like genetic criticism and forensic reading make it possible to reconstruct if not "authorial intent," then at least a trace of the author's hand.
 In some contexts---think manuscripts and folios---we may even ascribe properties like "fidelity" to "original" works of art.
-When media are immutable, one imagines a sort of a causal custody chain between works and their creators, which at some point must have occupied the same contiguous space and time.
-Mechanical reproduction of print introduces a range of devices that mediate between readers and authors.
-Distance, time, and mediation subsequently weaken facile notions of authorial fidelity.
+When media are immutable, one imagines a sort of a causal custody chain between works and their creators, which at some point must have occupied the same contiguous time and space.
+The printing press introduced a range of structures that mediate between readers and authors.
+Distance, time, and mediation subsequently weaken notions of authorial fidelity.
 At the very least, we understand that such intermediary structures as editors, publishing houses, and printing presses inject an element of noise into the channel of communication.

-The transition between the Gutenberg press and "Project Gutenberg," an online library containing thousands of texts, has brought with it further as yet unexamined possibilities.
+The transition between the Gutenberg press and "Project Gutenberg," an online library containing thousands of texts, has brought forth hitherto unexamined possibilities.
 Unlike pen and paper which come in direct contact with each other during writing, the contact between keyboard and screen passes through another complex chain of mediation.
 Writing in that sense in itself becomes an experience both programmed and simulated.
-We do not write in the conventional sense of inscribing marks into a static host.
-Rather, we are shown images of inscription superimposed onto media simulations.
+We do not write in the conventional sense of inscribing marks into a static medium.
+Rather, we are shown images of inscription superimposed onto a simulation of the medium.

+!["Images of inscription superimposed onto a simulation of the medium."](images/page.png)

+Neither the digital word nor the digital page exist in the way that they appear in the word processor.
 At best, such composite tropes attain a measure of correspondence to the physical realities of typing, editing, and archiving paper.
-In the worst case, the connection between keyboards and screens suffers from intractable "man-in-the-middle" attacks, by which a third parties maliciously alter the content of intended communication [@needham_using_1978].
+Simulated erasure for example, of the kind that happens when the writer presses the delete key, does not necessarily entail the erasure of content on the disk.
+The erased word could persist and even multiply across disks and devices.
+In the worst case, the connection between keyboards and screens suffers from intractable "man-in-the-middle" attacks, by which third parties maliciously alter the content of intended communication [@needham_using_1978].

-In *Plain Text*, I will argue that some of the higher--level political afflictions of the contemporary public sphere---mass surveillance and online censorship, for example---relate to our failure as readers and writers to come to terms with the changing conditions of digital textuality.
+In this book, I will argue that some of the higher--level political afflictions of the contemporary public sphere---mass surveillance and online censorship, for example---relate to our failure as readers and writers to come to terms with the changing conditions of digital textuality.
 A society that